tartley/genesis/README.txt

 on the command-line nor in the config file, then a warning will be issued, e.g::

-    Undefined: G{name} in path/file.py, line 65
+    Undefined: G{license} in path/file.py, line 65

-The project that is created will still have the text ``G{name}`` in it at this location.
-To fix this, you should define a value for ``name`` either on the command line or in your config file.
+The project that is created will still have the text ``G{license}`` in it at this location.
+To fix this, you should define a value for ``license`` either on the command line or in your config file.
 Then either delete the generated project directory and re-run genesis, or else just re-run it with the ``--force`` command-line flag, so that it is forced to overwrite the previously generated project.

 Config file